ZeyuL01/Benchmark_NGSmethods/README.md

 ```

 #### Scripts
-Please refer to files in /Scripts/
+For the rest of the methods, please refer to files in /Scripts/